 - I’d only be able to have one pint

-- Generally speaking, not a big fan of morning drinking, unless at Christmas when it becomes mandatory; though only as it’s my birthday, not any of that ‘religious mumbo-jumbo’ (grandad’s communist ways having positive influence in some areas at least)
+- Generally speaking, not a big fan of morning drinking, unless at Christmas when it becomes mandatory; though only as it’s my birthday, not any of that religious mumbo-jumbo (granddad’s communist ways having positive influence in some areas at least)

-While Estates are great for getting loads in, cars in general aren’t ideal places to leave anything; when they’ve been modified to have as many ways of seeing into them as possible, even less so.
+While Estates are great for getting loads in, they’re the worst when it comes to that whole not-leaving-things-on-display thing; especially when they’ve been modified to have as many ways of seeing into them as possible.

 On arrival we grabbed as much as we could carry and headed to the club.

 Previously in this series:

 - Part III: East Street and the Mystery of Charlie Chaplin

 - Part II: Songs Mr. T. Taught Me